langchain-ai/open-canvas/README.md

   > - 4d.
 Update an artifact via a quick action
   >
   > - 4e.
 Repeat for text/code (ensure both work)

+## Troubleshooting

+Below are some common issues you may run into if running Open Canvas yourself:

+- **I have the LangGraph server running successfully, and my client can make requests, but no text is being generated:** This can happen if you start & connect to multiple different LangGraph servers locally in the same browser.
+Try clearing the `oc_thread_id_v2` cookie and refreshing the page.
+This is because each unique LangGraph server has its own database where threads are stored, so a thread ID from one server will not be found in the database of another server.

+- **I'm getting 500 network errors when I try to make requests on the client:** Ensure you have the LangGraph server running, and you're making requests to the correct port.
+You can specify the port to use by passing the `--port <PORT>` flag to the `langgraph up` command, and you can set the URL to make requests to by either setting the `LANGGRAPH_API_URL` environment variable, or by changing the fallback value of the `LANGGRAPH_API_URL` variable in `constants.ts`.

+- **I'm getting "thread ID not found" error toasts when I try to make requests on the client:** Ensure you have the LangGraph server running, and you're making requests to the correct port.
+You can specify the port to use by passing the `--port <PORT>` flag to the `langgraph up` command, and you can set the URL to make requests to by either setting the `LANGGRAPH_API_URL` environment variable, or by changing the fallback value of the `LANGGRAPH_API_URL` variable in `constants.ts`.

+- **`Model name is missing in config.` error is being thrown when I make requests:** This error occurs when the `customModelName` is not specified in the config.
+You can resolve this by setting the `customModelName` field inside `config.configurable` to the name of the model you want to use when invoking the graph.
+See [this doc](https://langchain-ai.github.io/langgraphjs/how-tos/configuration/) on how to use configurable fields in LangGraph.

 ## Roadmap